Configurable Work Item Statuses

 Timeline & status updates

-- Custom Status is the Plan Stage’s highest priority in FY26Q2, and we’ve planned to deliver the first two iterations to General Availability by the 18.2 milestone
+- Custom Status was the Plan Stage’s highest priority in FY26Q2, and we successfully delivered the General Availability release in the

 Glossary